GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     The provisioning process may take about 30 minutes to complete.

+1. Print the DNS configuration for the WebUI and configure the DNS records for the WebUI accordingly:

+    ```sh
+    terraform output webui_dns_config
+    ```

 1. Migrate Terraform state to the remote Cloud Storage backend:

     ```sh
     terraform init -migrate-state
     ```

     Terraform detects that you already have a state file locally and prompts you to migrate the state to the new Cloud Storage bucket.
 When prompted, enter `yes`.

 ### Update your environment with new code/new version